DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <li>Moreover, a "Next Steps" is also created, that is transformed in "Win Analysis" for the deals marked closed-won and a "Post-mortem Analysis" for the closed-lost.</li>
 <li>It is also has some buttons to "Send Email" and "Schedule Meeting".</li>
 <li>Clicking on "Redo Analysis", it will trigger to re-fill the form and score it again.
 Clicking on "Update Score", users can access to modfiy the responses and/or score it again</li>
+<li><strong>Qualification Intelligence</strong> tracks how the deal's score and completion change over time, shows improved and still-missing qualification fields, and highlights risks such as stale scoring or stage progression without qualification improvement.
+When enough closed-won and closed-lost MEDDICC history is available for the account, the expandable <strong>Account pattern</strong> section shows qualification fields associated with wins in that account.
+These are historical patterns, not guarantees or causal predictions.</li>
+<li><strong>Onboarding Handoff</strong>, for closed-won deals, turns the key deal and customer information into a structured handoff for the onboarding team, helping Sales and Onboarding align quickly after a deal closes.
+The AI prompt used to generate the handoff can be customized in <strong>Settings</strong> to match your process, terminology, and preferred output.
+Onboarding Handoff is also available through the API for integrations and automated workflows.</li>
 </ul>

 <p class="text-center"><img src="/assets/images/guide51n.png" alt="Editing" class="my-3 border border-3 border-primary rounded rounded-3"></p>